softlayer/ember-style-guide/README.md

 * **SHOULD** be contained in the Component whenever possible.
 This is the closest layer to where the DOM was likely created.
-* If the interaction needs to be shared across Components or if there is an application-specific implementation required, the routes **SHOULD** be used.
+* If the interaction needs to be shared across Components or if there is an application-specific implementation required, then routes **SHOULD** be used.

 ### Where to put actions in an Ember application